 Tidepool, a 2013 Palo Alto diabetes data startup, is working with the FDA on approval of its a commercial version of the open-source Loop AID algorithm.
 Tidepool Loop is designed to work with commercial Bluetooth insulin pumps, CGMs, and an iPhone or Apple Watch.
 Tidepool’s bet is that the Loop open-source algorithm, currently in use by thousands of people with Type 1 diabetes, might speed FDA approval.

 However, in May 2019, the FDA issued a warning about DIY Artificial Pancreas Systems (DIY APS) after someone experienced an accidental insulin overdose while using one.
 Accidents can happen with any of the current pumps and AID systems, but reports of failure to the FDA are sketchy and no regulatory body currently tracks relative failure rates between different systems.

 Tidepool hired Loop project lead Pete Schwamb and Katie DiSimone, who wrote much of Loop’s online documentation, to assist in the production of a commercial version.
 Omnipod and Medtronic, who are simultaneously pursuing their own new control algorithms, have signed up to use the Tidepool Loop iAlgorithm, once approved, for their future iPod and Bluetooth-enabled iPump, respectively.

-Separately in August 2018, Dexcom acquired TypeZero Technologies’ inControl Diabetes Management Platform.
+Dexcom acquired TypeZero Technologies’ inControl Diabetes Management Platform in August 2018.
 This algorithm was developed at the Univ. of Virginia for automatic regulation of insulin delivery by an insulin pump.

 User and Clinician Training